Access and Inclusion

 The Town of Cambridge is committed to providing accessible services to facilitate quality lifestyles for residents with disabilities.

-Download the current Disability Access and Inclusion Plan (DAIP) and Implementation Plan below.
+Download the current Disability Access and Inclusion Plan (DAIP), Implementation Plan and DAIP Brochure (an easy-to-read guide to the DAIP Plan) below.

 Disability Access and Inclusion Plan